TomDDG/ZXPicoIF2Lite/README.md

 # ZX PicoIF2Lite Carousel Edition

-Based on v0.6 of ZX PicoIF2Lite ([see main branch](https://github.com/TomDDG/ZXPicoIF2Lite/tree/main)) this is a minimalistic version of the original allowing the device to be used to only load Z80 or SNA snapshots via a simple carousel.
+Based on v0.6 of ZX PicoIF2Lite ([see main branch](https://github.com/TomDDG/ZXPicoIF2Lite/tree/main)) this is a minimalistic version of the original allowing the device to be used to load Z80 or SNA snapshots via a simple carousel.
 The carousel displays 256pixels x 64pixel (32x8 attibutes) banners in the middle of the screen to identify which snapshot is being loaded.
+No change to the hardware is required.

 Usage is very simple.
-On every cold boot the Interface will be off meaning the Spectrum will boot as if nothing attached.
-To activate the interface press the user button, the Spectrum will now boot into the Carousel.
-The Carousel is very easy to use with the keys 5 for left, 8 for right and enter to load.
+On every cold boot the Interface will be off meaning the Spectrum will boot as normal.
+To activate the interface press the user button, the Spectrum will now load the Carousel.
+The Carousel is very easy to use pressing 5 for left, 8 for right and enter to load.
 The attached joystick left, right and fire also works.

-Using the supplied ````buildheader```` software you simply tell it which snapshots you want to include and it will create the carousel.
-Minimum number of snapshots is 2 and maximum is 16.
-It will also tell you if there isn't any memory left so you might not be able to fit all 16.
+Using the supplied ````buildheader```` software you simply add the snapshots you want to include and it will create the carousel header file ````picoif2lit.h````.
+The minimum number of snapshots is 2 and maximum is 16.
+The software will also advise if there isn't any memory left so you might not be able to fit all 16.

 ![image](./images/carousel1.png "Default Carousel")

-Once selected the Carousel will load the snapshot using the ROM loader.
-I've included an example header file ````picoif2lite.h```` with a selection of my games.
+Once selected ````enter```` the Carousel will load the snapshot using a custom ROM loader.
+I've included an example header file ````picoif2lite.h```` with a selection of my games and a secret demo of an unreleased game (all 48k compatible).

 ## Build Header Software